thingswebuilt/OSoD_python_code/README.md

 ## Usage

-Before using the code, you will need to activate the virtualenv - on windows:
+Before using the code, you will need to activate the virtualenv - on windows, using powershell or command prompt:

 `venv/Scripts/activate`

+if using linux or git bash on windows:

+`venv/bin/activate`

+see https://docs.python.org/3/library/venv.html#creating-virtual-environments for more info